Existence of Minkowski space: Coordinate-free formalism in relativity theory

 \subsection{Transformation between two physical spaces}

 Collisions between the particles that can interact over a short range only as well as their interceptions with features of the propagating electromagnetic field, such as rays and plane phase fronts, form a class of events that underlie the special relativity theory.
-As soon as one accepts that the events can be marked with the time variable proposed by A.~Einstein\cite[\S~1]{Einstein1905}, the principle of relativity along with the principle of the constancy of the speed of light\cite[\S~2]{Einstein1905} lead one to the basic manifestations of the special relativity theory: length contraction, time dilation, time retardation, spatial transversal invariance.\cite[Sec.~III]{Wagner2016a} The coordinate-free description of these effects results in the transformation between physical spaces in the form of relationships between the times and physically essential components of the position vector of a given event.
+As soon as one accepts that the events can be marked with Einsteinian time variable, explained in Section~\ref{Einsteinian time}, the principle of relativity along with the constancy of the speed of light lead one to the basic manifestations of the special relativity theory: length contraction, time dilation, time retardation, spatial transversal invariance.\cite[Sec.~III]{Wagner2016a} The coordinate-free description of these effects results in the transformation between physical spaces in the form of relationships between the times and physically essential components of the position vectors of a given event.